 EEL523 Enhancing the Skilful Higher Education Teacher (8 points)

-Course and enrolment information for new students in 2018 is available at http://futurestudents.csu.edu.au/courses/teaching-education/graduate-certificate-learning-teaching-higher-education
+All staff undertaking probation subjects only or the whole GCLTHE must apply for the GCLTHE.
+Course and enrolment information for new students is available at http://futurestudents.csu.edu.au/courses/teaching-education/graduate-certificate-learning-teaching-higher-education

-EEL516 is a compulsory requirement for most new CSU academic staff with a teaching role.
-It introduces new academics to the key issues and challenges in planning, designing and facilitating learning in higher education and to relevant CSU values, policies, systems and frameworks.
+Most new CSU academic staff with a teaching role are required to undertake a probation subject from the GCLTHE.
+The probation subjects introduce new academics to the key issues and challenges in planning, designing and facilitating learning in higher education and to relevant CSU values, policies, systems and frameworks.

 All subjects are offered in Online Learning mode.